 - Q: I wasn't able to join the webinars, how can I find out what questions were asked and the answers to them? - A: This document includes all of the key questions and answers from the two January webinars. - Q: Can you help me find someone to collaborate with?
 Will REACH circulate a list of prospective bidders? - A: We have created an online form for anyone to register their interest in collaborating with others on a funding proposal.
 Details of interested parties will be advertised on the REACH funding page and updated regularly. - Q: Can we meet with someone on the REACH team to discuss our proposal ahead of the EOI deadline? - A: The EOI materials available on our website outline what we are looking for.
 Unfortunately we cannot meet separately with interested individuals or organisations but you can send further questions to reachfunding@water.ox.ac.uk until 10th February. - Q: If I make statements in my application or reference statistics do I need to include sources? - A: As the form is short and we don't want to add unnecessary burden to applicants, we would not expect an extensive list of references cited within an application.
 However it will be useful to cite where key evidence has come from to support your argument. - Q: Can the partners which are part of a consortium select one partner to receive the funding, or will funding be distributed to different partners within the consortium? - A: All of the funding directed to a consortium will be provided to a single entity.
 Your consortium must nominate a lead organisation which is responsible for the management of the funding provided.
 Which entity acts as the lead organisation is a decision for the consortium. - Q: Can an organisation be part of more than one consortium responding to this call?
 Is there a limit to the number of EOIs an organisation can submit? - A: An organisation can be part of more than one consortium (as lead or non-lead) responding to this REACH funding call.
 There is no limit to the number of EOIs.
-However, if an institution is involved in more than one successful application then, depending on the level of commitment in each, we may get in contact to ensure that organisation has sufficient capacity to take on the work associated with each application. - Q: Does a partnership have to include a local REACH partner? - A: No, applicants do not need to collaborate directly with a local REACH partner but the proposal does need to meet the overall REACH Programme objectives. - Q: What are the applicable terms and conditions with regard to Intellectual Property? - A: A key aim of the REACH Programme is to promote the sharing of knowledge and dissemination of research results and this will be reflected in the terms and conditions of the award contracts.
-Although Oxford reserves the right to determine ownership of results, materials and outputs (Materials) produced as part of activities funded by REACH on a case by case basis (taking into account, amongst other things, the nature of the proposed project and outputs), it is likely that the awardee will own the Materials produced as part of activities funded by Catalyst Grants.
-This will be subject to rights being reserved for Oxford and DfID, as the funder of the REACH
+However, if an institution is involved in more than one successful application then, depending on the level of commitment in each, we may get in contact to ensure that organisation has sufficient capacity to take on the work associated with each application. - Q: Does a partnership have to include a local REACH partner? - A: No, applicants do not need to collaborate directly with a local REACH partner but the proposal does need to meet the overall REACH Programme objectives. - Q: If we receive funding, do we surrender IP for current technology that is currently being developed as part of a project? - A: Please return to this document on Wednesday 27th January for a detailed answer to this question. - Q: Do full details of the consortium have to be in place when I submit the application?
+We are in the process of identifying our research partner; can we wait until we have had a positive reply from the first round application and form the consortium then? - A: The quality of the project team will be evaluated as part of Criterion 4 so it is important to include all members.
+In particular, if the consortium partners have a role in the proposed project such that the outcomes depend on their participation, and if they would be in receipt of funding, then you do need to detail the consortium in the Expression of Interest.